Universal System of Types

 a type system is a logical system comprising a set of rules that assigns a property called a type to every "term"

-Who choses the rules that assign types to terms?
+Who chooses the rules that assign types to terms?
 What makes one set of rules better than another?
 Some type systems are more general than others, some are more easily compiled into efficient bytecode, some allow for writing complex mathematical proofs.
 Exactly how large is this design space?

 Disp captures the entire design space of possible type systems by generalizing the concept of types: